ta4j/ta4j-wiki/Analysis-Criteria-and-Risk-Metrics.md

 Num score = sharpe.calculate(series, tradingRecord);
 ```

-Criteria can be serialized with canonical JSON and, since 0.23.1, default criteria can be referenced by compact aliases:
+Criteria can be serialized with canonical JSON.
+The companion ta4j PR #1507, targeting 0.23.1, also lets default criteria be referenced by compact aliases:

 ```java
 AnalysisCriterion criterion = AnalysisCriterion.fromExpression("SharpeRatio");